 Another Fleck offering (starting to notice a trend?), the 7000 SXT is slightly different from the other models listed above in that it is designed for residential as well as light commercial use.
 Because of this, it features an extremely high flow rate at 16 GPM peak, allowing it to keep soft water flowing in even the most demanding situations.

-The system’s 48,000-grain capacity is no slouch, though obviously for some commercial applications, this may not be enough (even with the sky-high flow rate).
+The system’s 48,000-grain capacity is no slouch, though obviously for some commercial applications, this may not be enough.

-Like most other Fleck softener systems, the 7000 SXT still relies on the mainline 5600SXT control head for most of its basic operations.
+Like most other Fleck softening systems, the 7000 SXT still relies on the mainline 5600SXT control head for most of its basic operations.